Come back to the main article here.

 - No Biological Sex: Technically genderless, but referred as male for simplicity's sake.

-- Power Creep, Power Seep: While Purposely Overpowered in his own series, he's considered to be one of the worst characters in Melee.
-Project M seeks to balance him to hold his own with the rest of the cast, without venturing into Game Breaker status.
+- Power Creep, Power Seep: While Purposely Overpowered in its own series, it's considered to be one of the worst characters in Melee.
+Project M seeks to balance it to hold it own with the rest of the cast, without venturing into Game-Breaker status.

-- Power Glows: It's subtle, but Mewtwo's eyes glow cyan every time he uses his powers, a cool throwback to his animated appearances in the mainstream Pokemon-movies.
+- Power Glows: It's subtle, but Mewtwo's eyes glow cyan every time it uses its powers, a cool throwback to its animated appearances in the mainstream Pokemon-movies.

-- Shock and Awe: His neutral aerial and grab pummel has him unleashing his psychic powerful in the form of electricity.
+- Shock and Awe: Its neutral aerial and grab pummel has it unleashing its psychic powerful in the form of electricity.

 - The Voiceless: During the main fights.
-When he wins, however, he speaks his lines from the Japanese version of Melee in all versions of Project M.
+When it wins, however, it speaks its lines from the Japanese version of Melee in all versions of Project M.

-- Wave Motion Gun: His Final Smash, Psystrike, takes this form.
+- Wave-Motion Gun: Its Final Smash, Psystrike, takes this form.

 - Weaponized Teleportation: In addition to be an extremely flexible recovery option, Mewtwo can now perform anything out of Teleport barring air dodging.

-- You Fools: One of his possible victory quotes.note
+- You Fools: One of its possible victory quotes.note